cdisc-org/COSMoS/project/bc/docs/DataElementConcept_conceptId.md

 # Slot: conceptId

-NCI C-code for the BC Data Element Concept
+An identifier for a Data Element Concept (DEC) which will be assigned as the NCIt code if it exists or a placeholder identifier if the concept is not yet available in NCIt

 URI: [cosmos:DataElementConcept_conceptId](https://www.cdisc.org/cosmos/1-0DataElementConcept_conceptId)